 A first sign for this was last year’s launch of the Asian Ecotourism Network (AEN), aimed at facilitating networking among Asian sustainable tourism professionals in a setting that fits the region’s cultural backgrounds and specific needs.

 Recently founded Global Ecotourism Network (GEN) – introduced at ITB Berlin by chairperson Glenn Jampol – serves emerging regional associations such as AEN as umbrella organisation, and as such continues the work of pioneering associations, such as The International Ecotourism Society.

 Newly formed GEN represents the desire among world’s leading ecotourism professionals for a professional association and network that is financially independent, transparent and trustworthy.

 If there’s one thing we learned during last year’s interviews with sustainable tourism professionals, then that the focus is moving from individual businesses and projects to destination-wide initiatives and strategies.
 Implementing responsible tourism practices on a destination level can be very complex and challenging, for which we applaud the efforts put into the Green Destinations initiative led by Albert Salman and initiated by Valere Tjolle.

-Together with Herbert Haemele, Germany’s leading sustainable tourism expert, Albert and Valere presented the Green Destinations project at ITB Berlin, with a new TOP 100 list of destination expected in September this year.
+Together with Herbert Haemele, Albert and Valere presented the Green Destinations project at ITB Berlin, with a new TOP 100 list of destination expected in September this year.

 Enjoyed our summary of sustainable tourism highlights at ITB Berlin 2016?
-Share and spread the word!
+Spread the word!